Contemporary art, skiing, snow monsters, a mountaintop lake, and lush wetlands

 Aomori's Lake Towada is a dual crater lake that formed after a huge volcanic eruption.
-With the Towada Art Center as its anchor, the city's charms include an unspoiled natural environment and a community around the lake that now draw tourists up to this northern prefecture from all over the world.
+With the Towada Art Center as its anchor, the city's charms include an unspoiled natural environment and a community around the lake that now draws tourists up to this northern prefecture from all over the world.

 You can reach the Towada area via car or a combination of train and bus.